As part of Gifts in Wills Month, Joshua Jones looks at how two out of three people do not have a Will in place.

 Scenario 1: Valid Will in place where Mrs Smith inherits all of Mr Smith’s assets:

-The entire estate is passed to Mrs Smith, completely free of inheritance tax and, better yet, she inherits his nil rate band!
+The entire estate is passed to Mrs Smith, completely free of inheritance tax and, better yet, she inherits his nil rate band and residence nil rate band!

 Scenario 2: No valid Will in place: